lawlorbrenden2/startup/notes.md

 I've already used HTML extensively before, so this was more or less a review, however I did learn a decent bit about the following elements.
 However, I did learn the following tidbits:

-The <head> section always defines important metadata about the page.
+- The <head> section always defines important metadata about the page.
+- `<sup>&reg;</sup>` can be used to render a trademark symbol right above your webpages title.
+As a side note, I'm not sure if it's chill to add this in this situation, but I imagine it's probably harmless.

 This was easy.
 I was careful to use the correct structural elements such as header, footer, main, nav, and form.
 The links between the three views work great using the `a` element.